kmantzoukas/TOREADOR/ToreadorRESTAPI/readme.md

 ```

 # Profiles
-For conviniency and ease of deployment, during development two separate Maven profiles under the names **soi-vn-test01@city** and **localhost** have been created.
+For conveniency and ease of deployment, during development two separate Maven profiles under the names **soi-vn-test01@city** and **localhost** have been created.
 **soi-vn-test01@city** is used for the deployment on a Wildfly 8.2 installation at City's cluster and **localhost** is used for the deployment on a local installation for test, debug and development.

-  - Use the **soi-vn-test01@city** profile to delpoy the services remotely
+  - Use the **soi-vn-test01@city** profile to deploy the services remotely
 ```sh
 $ cd TOREADOR/ToreadorRESTAPI
 $ mvn -P soi-vn-test01@city wildfly:deploy